-The Graduate School of Business and Law (GSBL), situated in Melbourne’s Central Business District, is one of six schools within RMIT's College of Business and Law.
+The Graduate School of Business and Law (GSBL), situated in Melbourne’s Central Business District, is one of four schools within RMIT's College of Business and Law.

 Industry engaged learning is a key part of the education we offer at the Graduate School of Business and Law.
-In our MBA programs we offer “Enterprise Week”, where students visit and engage with a diverse range of companies, around the themes of the 'Future of Work' and ‘Digital Innovation’ as part of their learning.
-The firms involved in Enterprise Week have included PwC, KPMG, Toll, Medibank, Capgemini, Australia Post, Real Estate Australia Group, and Spotless.
-Additionally, our EMBA and MBA students have the chance to be involved in real industry-based projects through a new consulting practice offered by the school that is staffed by alumni and industry mentors.
+Our EMBA and MBA students have the chance to be involved in real industry-based projects through consulting courses that are led by our academics and also staffed by alumni and industry mentors.

 Our law students develop real world practice skills and engage in moots, interviewing and negotiation simulations as part of their core curriculum.
 We offer clinical legal education electives, in partnership with the Centre for Innovative Justice, where students can engage with clients and conduct legal research for law reform projects.
 Students can also be placed at community legal services and undertake internships at private legal firms and government agencies.
 There are opportunities to visit courts and shadow tribunal members, Magistrates and Judges to gain insights into legal practice.